 23:50 And We made Mary’s son and his mother a sign, and We sheltered them on a lofty ground which had [settled] meadows and a spring.

-In Allah's account of the birth of Jesus, the Christian Messiah comes into this world under a palm tree in a desert oasis, near Mecca perhaps, not unlike other major events which the Bible describes as occurring in Palestine, and which the Koran relocates in or around the city at the center of the universe.
+In Allah's account of the birth of Jesus, the Christian Messiah comes into this world under a palm tree on a desert oasis.
+Like other major events which the Bible describes as occurring in Palestine, and which the Koran centres in or around Mecca, Allah may have wanted to leave the impression that Jesus was born near the city.

 19:22 So, she conceived him and she withdrew with him to a distant place.